01mf02/jaq/README.md

 jq uses 64-bit floating-point numbers (floats) for any number.
 By contrast, jaq interprets
-numbers such as 0   or -42 as 64-bit integers and numbers such as 0.0 or 3e8 as 64-bit floats.
+numbers such as 0   or -42 as machine-sized integers and numbers such as 0.0 or 3e8 as 64-bit floats.
 Many operations in jaq, such as array indexing, check whether the passed numbers are indeed integer.